queue-miscreant/chatango-client/README.md

 Testing limited:
 * PuTTY

 Links in browser may not open correctly by default.
-On cygwin, the program defaults to using `cygstart`, which uses the Windows default for paths beginning with "http(s)://".
+On cygwin, this defaults to using `cygstart`, which uses the Windows default for paths beginning with "http(s)://".
 On other platforms, the default is handled by the `webbrowser` Python module.
 If you wish to modify this, you can do one of two things:
 * add your preferred browser's directory to the Windows PATH environment variable, or
-* specify a BROWSER (cygwin) environment variable (as in `BROWSER=chrome chatango.py`) The latter implies that there is a link to the executable in `/usr/bin` in cygwin.
+* (cygwin) specify a BROWSER environment variable (as in `BROWSER=chrome chatango.py`) The latter implies that there is a link to the executable in `/usr/bin` in cygwin.
 This can be created with
 `ln -s /cygdrive/c/Program\ Files/.../[browser executable].exe /usr/bin`